 6. English Mastiff

 Similar to other giant dog breeds, any exercise they get should be low impact.
-Over-exercising them can lead to health issues in their bones and joints.
+Over-exercising them during growth and development can lead to health issues in their bones and joints.

 7. Dogue de Bordeaux

 The Dogue de Bordeaux can leave a trail of drool wherever they roam.
 This is a large, intimidating breed.
 Focus on socializing them early so they understand how to behave around other animals and people properly.
 They have adorable, wrinkled, serious faces and droopy jowls, but do not let this relaxed appearance fool you when introducing them to new situations.